dmakvh/eureka/Eureka-at-a-glance.md

 ## What is Eureka?

 Eureka is a REST (Representational State Transfer) based service that is primarily used in the AWS cloud for locating services for the purpose of load balancing and failover of middle-tier servers.
-Eureka also comes with a java-based client component which makes interactions with the service much easier.
+We call this the **Eureka Server**.
+Eureka also comes with a java-based client component - the **Eureka Client**, which makes interactions with the service much easier.
 The client also has a built-in load balancer that does basic round-robin load balancing.
 At Netflix, a much more sophisticated load balancer wraps eureka to provide weighted load balancing based on several factors like traffic, resource usage, error conditions etc to provide superior resiliency.

 ## What is the need for Eureka?